Badimo

 The term "Badimo", although usually translated as "ancestors" does not simply refer to people who are now dead, but rather to the "living dead".
 In the traditional African worldview, deceased ancestors continue to be present and are actively included in the daily life of individuals and tribes.
-In Botswana it is believed that when someone dies, they go to live in another place from where they will be watching over the living.
-It is believed that if one does something that displeases Badimo they may punish him.
+It is believed that when someone dies, they go to live in the underworld.
+From there, they can watch over the living and punish those who displease them.
 The punishment upon the individual may be an unsuccessful life, sickness, accidents or non achievement.
-In order to please Badimo one should visit the grave yard once in a while to ask for forgiveness, there must be a sacrifice offered to them.
+In order to appease Badimo or render them propitious, one should make offerings of beer, sheep or goats.

 Origin

-Badimo originated from Batswapong ancestors and put in the hills of Tswapong.
 They are invisible and only heard by children and older people.
 They speak their own language and make violent wind sounds whenever they move.
 They aid people in health and can determine whether or not a person remains healthy or not with their presence.
 There were many cases of young boys who were kidnapped and returned, knowing the full Badimo language.
-These children are chosen to deal with the Badimo when the join future delegations.
+These children are chosen to deal with the Badimo when they join future delegations.
 There are traditional ceremonies and rituals held every year before the first rains to thank the ancestors for the good yields of the past year.
-During these rituals, Bojalwa (traditional beer) is brewed and a beast is killed, cooked, and taken to the hills where the Badimo are hidden.
+During these rituals, traditional beer is brewed and a beast is killed, cooked, and taken to the hills where the Badimo are hidden, the place is called Badimong or Difokeng.
 The delegation would leave this food and come back later to discuss with the Badimo and collect the utensils.
 The delegation would tell the Badimo what the community felt about their lives.
 If the Badimo were satisfied, they would tell the delegation what their expectations were for the community.
 The Badimo also serve the purpose of notifying the next of kin about a death or if someone is dying.